Design thinking process: Stages, tips, and examples

 A non-linear design thinking approach

 The design thinking process is a never-ending iterative process.
-Your design team can choose when the user’s needs are met to form a final product, or they can choose to iterate on the design to create alternate variations that solve for different needs.
+Your design team can decide when the user's needs are met to form a final product, or iterate to create alternate variations that address different needs.

 The 5 stages of design thinking